reyvaz/NOAA-Database-Analysis/README.md

 1. In the U.S., what weather events have been the most harmful to population life and health?
-2. In the U.S., what weather events have the most economically devastating?
+2. In the U.S., what weather events have been the most economically devastating?

 Tornadoes are found to have caused the most fatalities and injuries in the period reported.
 The second most hazardous to human life and health, as well as